care101/HybridGraph/README.md

 ####2.2.3  building
 `cd $HybridGraph_HOME`
 `ant`
 Notice that you can build a specified part of HybridGraph as follows:
-`ant core.jar` for the core engine
+Only build the core engine
+`ant core.jar`
+Only build examples
-`ant examples.jar` for built-in examples
+`ant examples.jar`
-`ant all.jar` for all parts
 By default, all parts will be built, and you can find `termite-core-0.1.jar` and `termite-examples-0.1.jar` in `$HybridGraph_HOME/build` after a successful building.

 ####2.2.4 deploying